The 12 Month Regression

-Did you know that sleep regressions are generally from a result of learning progression?
+Did you know that sleep regressions are generally from a result of learning progression? below we will provide you with the tips and advice to assist in dealing with this 12-month sleep regression!

-This regression has a great deal to do with your child’s new skills along with becoming more mobile, more aware of the world around them & generally ready for more stimulate play.
+This regression has a great deal to do with your child’s new skills along with becoming more mobile, more aware of the world around them and generally ready for more stimulate play.
 They are getting close to transitioning from two naps down to one.

 By this age they can follow simple commands and will be practicing saying a few words at this stage.
 Separation anxiety can also come into play here as your child may genuinely be distressed when you walk out at nap time, or when you leave the room come bedtime.